ositaka/soul-healing-decapcms/data/page/home.md

     section_type: text_image
     main_menu:
       show: false
-      name: "The Golden Sanctuary "
+      name: "The Sanctuary "
-    title: "The Golden Sanctuary "
+    title: "The Sanctuary "
     text: >-
       You reach the sanctuary of healing, a space of profound tranquility and renewal.
 Here, you can find solace and rejuvenation as a golden aura